 Representatives from Zillow echoed Mr. Schwart’z comments stating that Since November refinance requests have dropped by 32% on Zillow.

 It’s hard to understand the impact of these increases unless you’re looking at a real financing scenario, said Schwartz.
 The property to the right 5813 E Marconi Ave, Scottsdale, AZ 85254 (MLS#5529851) is listed at $475,000.
 Assuming the loan amount would be $390,000, prior to the election your principal and interest payment on a 30 year loan would have been $1,759.99.
 After the election the monthly payment has risen to $1,941.47 an increase of 181.48 dollars per month.

 Marco Leone, Vice President of Production at Loanatik said that buyers simply won’t be able to afford as much house as rates continue to rise.

-The Fed raised its key rate by 25 basis points from 0.50% to 0.75% at Wednesday’s meeting, the first increase in almost exactly one year.
-That increase is likely to have an effect on mortgage rates going forward.
-The federal funds rate does not directly effect long term financing like residential mortgages.
-The rates are rising because investors are moving money out of the bond market and into the stock market because they think that the economy will do better in the coming years and that the stock market will be the place for them to make money.
+By May of 2018, The Fed continued to raise its key rate consistently by 0.25% at each meeting, until it had risen from .25% to a target of 1.5-175% at the May 2, 2018 meeting.
+The federal funds rate does not directly affect long term financing like residential mortgages, but, they do affect short term debt such as credit cards and home equity loans.
+Connected to the feds fund rate, is the concept that moderate inflation has feared from an economy that is begining to overheat.
+The stock market has also done very well since the election and investors are moving money out of the bond market and into the stock market because they think that the economy will continue do better in the coming years and that the stock market will be the place for them to make money.

 RATE SEARCH: Get prequalified for a mortgage today.